maxmahlke/classy/docs/classifying.rst

            $ classy classify vesta

         By default, this prints a table of available spectra and their classification result.
+Use the ``--plot`` flag to visualise the classification result.

     .. tab-item:: python